AltCtrlSupr/ACSPanel-Standard/README.md

     php app/main/console doctrine:fixtures:load

 The basic fixtures, adds the superadmin user to let you start to work with the panel.
 Its default password is 1234.
-The acspanel will redirect you to password change screen where you should change the password (Comming soon..).
+The acspanel will redirect you to password change screen where you should change the password.

 You should install the assets as well: